microsoft/arcana.cpp/Source/Arcana.Tasks.md

 ## Schedulers

 When a task is started (`arcana::make_task`) or a task continuation is registered (`arcana::task<ResultT, ErrorT>::then`), a scheduler is specified to determine the context in which the task body is executed.
-A scheduler is simply an object with a `queue` function that accepts a parameterless callable, and as such, this mechanism is completely customizable/extensible.
+A scheduler is simply a callable that accepts a parameterless callable as its argument, and invokes the passed in parameterless callable in some context at some point in time (e.g. schedules the work).
+As such, this mechanism is completely customizable/extensible.
 The Arcana Task system includes several default schedulers.

 **Dispatchers** are a specific type of scheduler that have a work queue and in some way process the work in that queue.
 Some of the default schedulers are dispatcher based (derive from the `arcana::dispatcher` base class).
 Dispatchers are most commonly used to schedule tasks, but they can be used outside the context of the task system as well.